 Divorce Lawyers in Michigan

-If you, or someone you know have concerns involving child custody and/or divorce, call our experienced Michigan family law firm today.
-248-348-0496
+If you, or someone you know have concerns involving child custody or divorce, call our experienced family lawyers today.

 High Conflict Divorce Cases

-Our law firm has successfully represented many clients in divorce cases.
-This includes clients both in Northville, and throughout the State of Michigan.
-In fact, one of our specialties are high conflict Michigan divorce cases.
+Our family law firm has successfully represented many clients in divorce cases.
+One of our specialties are high conflict divorce cases.
 These high conflict cases involve substantial financial assets, personal protection orders, domestic violence, and other serious matters.
 Many family lawyers are hesitant to take on high conflict divorce cases; on the other hand, our attorneys have the knowledge and experience to handle these cases.

 Common Questions About Divorce

 Divorce is rarely something people think about until they have to; therefore, naturally, there are many questions relating to the issue.
 For answers to common divorce related questions, you can read our full list of divorce FAQ’s

 Kelly & Kelly P.C. handle numerous issues relating to divorce and custody in Michigan.
 These issues include:

 Grounds for Divorce in Michigan